marcopeocchi/yt-dlp-web-ui/README.md

 Changelog:
 ```
-02/03/22: cut-down docker container size by using ffmpeg static builds
+03/03/22: cut-down image size by switching to Alpine linux based container

 01/03/22: Chinese translation by deluxghost